 This report presents data on all SSI disabled recipients who work, Section 1619 participants, and recipients who benefit from other work incentive programs.

 The tables in this report provide a snapshot of selected program and demographic characteristics of children who receive Supplemental Security Income.

 The Supplement includes more than 200 statistical tables that provide comprehensive data on Social Security and Supplemental Security Income.
 The data cover program details such as beneficiary counts, amounts of benefits, and the status of the trust funds.
 Most of the data are derived from SSA's administrative records.
-The tables also contain data on related social insurance and welfare programs.
 Narrative sections describe the programs' legislative history and program rules.